Definition - What does Opioid mean?

 SureHire explains Opioid

 Despite the fact that opioids are highly addictive, they continue to be prescribed for pain relief.
-Many patients who do not respond to other pain treatments benefit from the use of opioids.
+Many patients who don't respond to other pain treatments benefit from the use of opioids.
 The body naturally produces opioids which attach to opioid receptors in the brain.
 Manufactured opioids attach to these same receptors, blocking pain and calming the body.
 In addition to relieving pain, these opioids induce feelings of joy or satisfaction.